An Interview with Caroline Nevin, Artist of Garnet and Ashes

 With this in mind, Garnet & Ashes explores the spaces between time by integrating vintage imagery, fabrics, ephemera and memorabilia to create vintage inspired fine art with a proper dose of contemporary panache.”

-After obtaining a BFA from Concordia University in Montreal, QC, Caroline Nevin has1014072_10151505143251129_860883438_n-1 lived and travelled from coast to coast in North America, creating, showing, and selling her work.
+After obtaining a BFA from Concordia University in Montreal, QC, Caroline Nevin has lived and travelled from coast to coast in North America, creating, showing, and selling her work.
 While Caroline’s past work mainly focused on the human body through figurative painting and drawing, she is now focused on her current venture, Garnet & Ashes utilizing mixed media to produce a fusion of vintage and contemporary compositions.
 She works and resides in Toronto.

 Mel: Where does the name Garnet & Ashes come from?
 How did the idea for it emerge?